allenyin/reading_list/_posts/2017-10-14-jekyllChanges.md

 Installed the ruby version manager -- [rvm](https://github.com/rvm/ubuntu_rvm), and followed the instructions on the github page.
 Had a strange permission error [https://github.com/bundler/bundler/issues/5211] during `bundle install`, solved it finally by deleting the offending directory.

-Basic syntax highlighting using the fenced-code blocks can be achieved following instructions [here](https://benhur07b.github.io/2017/03/25/add-syntax-highlighting-to-your-jekyll-site-with-rouge.html), however, enabling line numbers requires using the `{{% highlight language linenos %}}` tag, which is not consistent with the custom rouge syntax highlighting themes out of the box.
+Basic syntax highlighting using the fenced-code blocks can be achieved following instructions [here](https://benhur07b.github.io/2017/03/25/add-syntax-highlighting-to-your-jekyll-site-with-rouge.html), however, enabling line numbers requires using the

+{% raw %}
+`{% highlight language linenos %}`
+{% endraw %}

+tag, which is not consistent with the custom rouge syntax highlighting themes out of the box.
 Required a bunch of CSS stylings to get them to work.
 In the following steps `/myjekyll` represents the path to my jekyll site's root directory.

 1. All my css style sheets are in the directory `/myjekyll/css`.
 In my `/myjekyll/_includes/header.html` file, the syntax highlighting stylesheet is included as `syntax.css`.
 I did